 No matter if you loved, hated, or couldn't have cared less about professional wrestling, you knew who Hulk Hogan was.
 During his run in the '80s, he took pro wrestling from being a niche and regionalized form of sports entertainment and made it mainstream.
-The Hulkster, was everywhere.
-His character was so believable, that he became a hero to children.
-Always dressed in his trademark red and gold, he became a world wide attraction.
-His charisma played well with fans of all ages and his matches sold out arenas and even stadiums.
-His match at "Wrestle-Mania lll", against Andre the Giant, set an indoor record for a sporting event.
+The Hulkster was everywhere.
+His character became a hero to children.
+Always dressed in his trademark red and yellow, he became a worldwide attraction.
+Hogan's charisma played well with fans of all ages, and his matches sold out arenas and even stadiums.
+His match at WrestleMania lll against Andre the Giant set an indoor record for a sporting event.
 It was performed before an audience of over 90,000 people at the Pontiac Silverdome in Detroit, Michigan.
-In the '80s, pro wrestling reached its peak in popularity, thanks to Hulk Hogan.
+In the '80s, pro wrestling reached its peak in popularity thanks to Hulk Hogan.

 7. Larry Bird

-Nicknamed, the "Hick from French Lick."
-Larry Bird rivaled Magic Johnson as the best basketball player of the 1980s.
-The rivalry helped renew interest in the NBA, before that point it was never wildly popular.
+Nicknamed the "Hick from French Lick," Larry Bird rivaled Magic Johnson as the best basketball player of the 1980s.
+The rivalry helped renew interest in the NBA.
+Before that point, it was never wildly popular.
 A superb shooter and passer, Bird had the ability to make his teammates better.
-During the '80s, Larry Bird led the Boston Celtics to championships in 1981, 1984, and 1986.
-He also won the league's MVP award for three years straight starting in '84-86.
-He also defeated Johnson head to head in 1984.
+During the '80s, Bird led the Boston Celtics to championships in 1981, 1984, and 1986.
+He also won the league's MVP award for three years straight in 1984-1986.
+He also defeated Johnson head-to-head in 1984.
 You can't think of basketball or sports in general in the decade without thinking about Larry Bird.

 9. Magic Johnson

 Earvin "Magic" Johnson was the best basketball player of the '80s.
-He was arguably the best athlete in any sport during that 10 year span.
+He was arguably the best athlete in any sport during that 10-year span.
 He lived up to his nickname.
 A highly skilled player, he would dazzle fans and frustrate opponents with his skill.
-He was known for his no look passes to teammates and his clutch performances.
-He led the Lakers to five NBA championships and winning two league MVP awards.
-He beat his closest rival Larry Bird, twice in '85 and '87 on his way to the titles.
-There simply was no other like him.
+Magic was known for his no look passes to teammates and his clutch performances.
+He led the Lakers to five NBA championships, and he won two league MVP awards.
+He beat his rival Larry Bird twice to win the NBA Finals.
+There simply was no other player like him.
 With his charisma, big smile, and flashy showmanship, he personified Los Angeles and the 1980s.

 10. Mel Gibson